22Neves/devsite-docs/guides/nuvemshop/discounts-installment-payments.en.md

 ![discounts all](/images/nuvemshop/discounts-all.png)

 ------------

-### Discounts

 ----[mlm, mla, mpe, mco, mlu, mlc]----
-* **Checkout transparente**: These optional settings allow you to establish specific discounts for different payment methods with Checkout API.
+* **Checkout transparente**: These optional settings allow you to establish specific discounts for different payment methods with [Checkout API](/developers/en/docs/nuvemshop/payment-configuration/checkout-api).
 Configure the discount in percentage applied to customers who choose to pay with:
    * Boleto bancário
    * Credit card
    * Pago en efectivo
 ------------
 ----[mlb]----
-* **Checkout transparente**: These optional settings allow you to establish specific discounts for different payment methods with Transparent Checkout.
+* **Checkout transparente**: These optional settings allow you to establish specific discounts for different payment methods with [Checkout Transparente](/developers/en/docs/nuvemshop/payment-configuration/checkout-api).
 Configure the discount in percentage applied to customers who choose to pay with:
    * Boleto bancário
    * Credit card

 ------------
-* **External Checkout (Checkout Pro)**: You can define a global percentage discount for customers who choose the External Checkout.
+* **External checkout (Checkout Pro)**: You can define a global percentage discount for customers who choose the [Checkout Pro/Mercado Pago](/developers/en/docs/nuvemshop/payment-configuration/checkout-pro).
 Enter the percentage value to deduct from the total purchase amount.

 ## Configuration via the Mercado Pago plugin in Tiendanube